 - silver metallic paint (optional)

-- 1 drop of blue food coloring (little goes a long way!)
+- 1 drop of blue food coloring (a little goes a long way!)

 - glitter (optional)